RobinTher/Dense_Associative_Network/README.md

 # Dense_Associative_Network
-Code to reproduce the figures of the paper https://arxiv.org/abs/2401.04191v1.
+Run "Reproduce_figures.ipynb" to reproduce the figures of the paper https://arxiv.org/abs/2401.04191v1.
 Markdown cells indicate which groups of cells must be ran in order to reproduced each figure.

 Figures were originally made using python 3.8.5 with numpy 1.24.4, matplotlib 3.2.2, scipy 1.10.1, cmasher 1.6.3 and jax 0.4.6.